-UConn students must complete both UConn’s study abroad application and CIMBA’s application.
-The UConn application consists, in part, of a $25 application fee, two essays, and two recommendations from professors, academic advisors or TAs who have graded the students’ work or know them in an academic setting.
+UConn students must complete an application with both UConn and CIMBA.
+The UConn application consists, in part, of a $25 application fee, two essays, and one recommendation from a professor, academic advisor, or TA who has graded the students’ work or known them in an academic setting.
 Students must also submit an official transcript – the directions on how to do so can be found here.
 Students are welcome to complete UConn’s study abroad application and CIMBA’s application simultaneously.
 UConn will review and communicate approval of your UConn application to CIMBA after UConn’s application deadline.

 Due to the program length, U.S. and EU citizens are not required to obtain a visa to study abroad with CIMBA.
 UConn international students with other citizenship will need to obtain an Italian study visa for any CIMBA programs.

 Course Equivalencies & Transcripts:

 UConn has a list of pre-approved course equivalencies for coursework offered through CIMBA which can be found here.
 Keep in mind: this list of course equivalents indicates courses that other students have taken in the past.
 It does not guarantee that they will be available when you participate in the program.
 If you want to take a course that has not been pre-approved, you must submit the course description and syllabus to a faculty evaluator through the UConn online accreditation system.
 More information on the course accreditation process can be found here.

 Transcripts will be available for request online at the conclusion of the program.
 All transcripts are sent to Experiential Global Learning at:

 368 Fairfield Way – Unit 4207

 Coursework will transfer as full letter grades and will be calculated into the student’s cumulative GPA.